These Instant Pot Crispy Potatoes are a fast and easy way to get these delicious spuds on your dinner table!

 Blah, blah, blah, science, science, science, blah, blah, blah.

-With that pesky business out of the way, let me show you how to use a pressure cooker to make spuds with crispy exteriors and fluffy interiors in no time flat.
+With that pesky business out of the way, let me show you how to use an Instant Pot to make spuds with crispy exteriors and fluffy interiors in no time flat.

 • Freshly ground black pepper